Post, Texas

 Post is a city in and the county seat of Garza County, Texas, United States.
-Its population was 5,376 at the 2010 census.
+Its population was 4,790 at the 2020 census.
+According to 2023 census estimates, the city is estimated to have a population of 3,486.
+The Triassic reptile Postosuchus is named after the city.

 History

 Post is located on the edge of the caprock escarpment of the Llano Estacado, the southeastern edge of the Great Plains.
 It is at the crossroads of U.S. Routes 84 and 380.